 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 This hill station is apt for tourists who want to take a break from the hustle and bustle of the city.
-The hill station is not only loved for its beauty but also admired for the rich culture.
+The hill station is not only loved for its beauty but also admired for its rich culture.
 Many historians and archaeologists from around the globe visit this place to admire the architectural wonders.
 Mount Abu India also attracts many Jain tourists every year as it is a place of religious importance for them.
-With its scenic beauty, comfortable accommodation, delectable food, and gorgeous climate, the place never disappoints the visitor.
+With its scenic beauty, comfortable accommodations, delectable food, and gorgeous climate, the place never disappoints the visitor.

 How to reach:by air/train/road

 Famous for: Dilwara Jain Temples, Hill station, Lake

 WHAT TO SEE